Blecki/dwarfcorp/README.md

 If you're a developer on Linux and Mac, it may be possible to build the game without too much fuss using Mono, provided you have a content package that was first built on Windows.
 [One of our contributors has a solution for this](https://github.com/CompletelyFairGames/dwarfcorp/issues/856).

+The project is financed directly through sales on Steam and itch.io.
+Since September 2017, all proceeds from sales go directly to our contracted developers.

 ## External Dependencies
 To develop DwarfCorp, you need the following libraries.